 Wear whatever makes you happy inside but definitely pile on the layers, especially when it takes eons for the central heating system in your apartment building to turn on.

 Pro-tip: Find an apartment in Spain with a central heating system and where the cost of heating is included in the price of your rent. **It took me 9 moves all around the country to find this so it’s not an easy feat – but totally worth it in the end!**

 6. Drink copious amounts of warm beverages and cook lots of hot meals.

 For an American, I have a pretty ginormous tea collection.
-I have two reasons for this:
+How come, you might ask?
+Well, I have two reasons for this:

 a) My dad’s grandparents were English

 b) My Northern Irish fiancé practically spoon feeds me tea, haha